The Colors of Ices: Measuring ice column density through photometry

 \section{Discussion: Measuring ice column density}

 The color excess in bands affected by ice absorption is related to the column density of that ice.
-We focus on CO ice, since its absorption feature is well-matched to the F466N band and less blended with other ice features than CO$_2$, \water, or \methanol.
+In this Section, we analyze the color excess and column density for CO ice in particular because its absorption profile is well-matched to the F466N band and less blended with other ice features than CO$_2$, \water, or \methanol.